FREE SHIPPING on orders over $65 International: over $250

 Rock tea is called that not only because it grows in this rocky, mountainous area, but also because it inherits an unmistakeable “rocky” taste, thanks to the soil which is known to be rich in minerals.

-The Wuyi Mountain region is the place of 39 peaks, 99 valleys, and a river with 9 bends.
+The Wuyi Mountain region is the place with a unique terroir.
+Locals call it 三坑两涧和马头 – Three Valleys, Two Streams and "Horse Head" Rock.
 The mountain peaks, though not incredibly high, are always shrouded with fog and mist.
 The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks, to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (“rock rhyme") taste.

 wuyi oolong